sangohan/lovr-joystick/README.md

 -- Update!
 function lovr.update()
-  -- If gamepad with index 0 (First gamepad) is available and x button pressed then -- draw text contains joystick name! if lovr.joystick.isAvailable(0) then
+  -- If joystick with index 0 (First joystick) is available and x button pressed then -- draw text contains first joystick name! if lovr.joystick.isAvailable(0) then
     if lovr.joystick.isDown(0, "x") then
       draw = true